Spring Cleaning a Fish Pond? A Guide to Spring Koi Pond Maintenance

 Step 6: Slowly Increase Fish Feeding

-Finally, as water temperatures rise, koi and goldfish will start to become more active as their metabolisms start to boot up after hibernation.
+Finally, as water temperatures rise, koi and goldfish will start to become more active as their metabolisms start to boot up after winter.
 Although it can be temping to start feeding as soon as ice thaws, you should wait until your fish are properly active and you’ve finished the rest of the spring chores.
 This isn’t because food will rot in the stomachs of a hibernating fish (an untrue myth!), but because providing food which goes uneaten contributes to waste and spikes in ammonia; especially in low oxygen conditions.
 It’s important to get your water filtration and waste levels in good standing before adding more potential waste to the system!

 Monitoring water temperature can be useful in determining when to start feeding fish, although we prefer a more physical approach by simply taking note of the behaviour being presented.
 Koi are smart animals and will only eat when they’re ready, which usually shows in their behaviour as they start swimming slowly along the pond liner.
 This behaviour is a good indicator of when to begin feeding, as they’re now likely searching for food on the bottom of their environment.
 Once you notice koi are more active, we recommend feeding small portions and monitoring daily feeding to ensure all food is being taken.
 If some is going to waste, reduce the amount until temperatures rise.
 If all food is gone, increase the dosage until there is a little waste.